Summary

 3M's role in my portfolio is a dividend payer, and so long as it keeps doing that, and so long as it remains profitable, it can stay right there.
 And 3M is a profitable company that generated $7.45 billion of net operating cash flow in 2021 and has $2.98 billion in cash and $14.51 billion in current assets as of June 2022.
 And according to Seeking Alpha's Dividend Grades and Profitability Grade, 3M performs remarkably.

 The company has also set aside $1.2 billion in preparation to settle with the plaintiffs, amounting to $1.66 of adjusted earnings of litigation-related expenses.
+At the low end of the earnings guidance, estimates for adjusted earnings per share for 2022 are $10.30.
+That means in the event that the actual compensation figure exceeds this original $1.2 billion allocated, the company has sufficient earnings to pony up to the tune of $6 billion before it has to dip into its cash and cash equivalents.
 Management is fully prepared to handle this situation and to take responsibility to support valid claims.

 After assessing the situation, I have confidence that this venerable company is capable of tiding over this crisis which explains my rationale for holding my shares.